pagkly/Zed/Investopedia3/What You Should Know About Delivered-at-Place (DAP).md

 A delivered-at-place agreement is applicable for any form, or combination of forms, of transportation and usually lists the point at which the buyer takes on financial responsibilities—for example, “Delivered-at-place, Port of Oakland.”

-When it was introduced in 2010, DAP replaced the term [Delivery Duty Unpaid (DDU)](https://www.investopedia.com/terms/d/delivereddutyunpaid.asp) and, while DDU may still be used colloquially, DAP is now the official term used in international trade.1
+When it was introduced in 2010, DAP replaced the term [[Delivery Duty Unpaid (DDU)]](https://www.investopedia.com/terms/d/delivereddutyunpaid.asp) and, while DDU may still be used colloquially, DAP is now the official term used in international trade.1

-The opposite of Delivered-at-place (DAP) is [Delivered Duty Paid](https://www.investopedia.com/terms/d/delivery-duty-paid.asp), which indicates that the seller must cover duties, import clearance, and any taxes.
+The opposite of Delivered-at-place (DAP) is [[Delivered Duty Paid]](https://www.investopedia.com/terms/d/delivery-duty-paid.asp), which indicates that the seller must cover duties, import clearance, and any taxes.

 ## Special Considerations